rsaggio87/LeaveOutTwoWay/README.md

                 * Added CMG routine to speed computation of linear system involving the Laplacian matrix as design matrix.

+                * CMG package - available here: http://www.cs.cmu.edu/~jkoutis/cmg.html - has been already included in the repository.

                 * Read movers-stayers structure to fasten computation of (Bii,Pii).